komalaher18/VacayHomeBnB/API-docs-AirBnB.md

 - Require Authentication: true
 - Request

-  - Method: Get
+  - Method: GET
-  - URL: /api/spots/:id/bookings
+  - URL: /api/spots/:spotId/bookings
   - Body: none

 - Successful Response: If you ARE NOT the owner of the spot.